GenomicsAotearoa/shell-for-bioinformatics/docs/4_inspectmanipluate.md

     > 3054233	3054733
     > 3054233	3054733
     >```
+    !!! info ""
+    `-f 2-3` is an option that tells cut to extract fields 2 and 3.
+In this context, fields are typically columns in a text file, separated by a delimiter (by default, a tab).

 Using `cut`, we can convert our GTF for ***Mus_musculus.GRCm38.75_chr1.gtf*** to a three-column tab-delimited file of genomic ranges (e.g., chromosome, start, and end position).
 We’ll chop off the metadata rows using the grep command covered earlier and then use cut to extract the first, fourth, and fifth columns (chromosome, start, end):